 All in all – a lovely, warm, engaging gig from one of Scotland’s finest.

-Click here to listen: If I should meet my maker
+Listen to Mairi’s beautiful song: If I should meet my maker